readyapi/cligenius/docs/features.md

 * Automatic command and subcommand structure handling (you will see more about subcommands in the Tutorial - User Guide).
 * Automatic completion for the CLI app in all operating systems, in all the shells (Bash, Zsh, Fish, PowerShell), so that the final user of your app can just hit <kbd>TAB</kbd> and get the available options or subcommands. *

-!!! note "* Auto completion"
+/// note | * Auto completion

 Auto completion works when you create a package (installable with `pip`).
 Or when using the `cligenius` command.

 **Cligenius** uses `shellingham` to auto-detect the current shell when installing completion.
 If you don't want to include `shellingham`, install `cligenius-slim`.

 **Cligenius** will automatically create 2 *CLI options*:

 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.

 If you didn't add `shellingham` (if you installed `pip install cligenius-slim`) those *CLI options* take a value with the name of the shell to install completion for, e.g.:

 * `--install-completion bash`.
 * `--show-completion powershell`.

 Then you can tell the user to install completion after installing your CLI program and the rest will just work.

+///

-!!! tip
+/// tip

 **Cligenius**'s completion is implemented internally, it uses ideas and components from Click and ideas from `click-completion`, but it doesn't use `click-completion` and re-implements some of the relevant parts of Click.

 Then it extends those ideas with features and bug fixes.
 For example, **Cligenius** programs also support modern versions of PowerShell (e.g. in Windows 10) among all the other shells.

+///

 ## The power of Click